When we’re on a bike tour, there’s no place that feels more like home than our trusty tent, the Hilleberg Nallo 3GT.

 Our tent, set up in New Zealand.
 At this point, it had been used over 300 times.

-It’s not the cheapest tent on the market by a long shot (about $1,100 U.S.) but it is very durable.
+At around $1,000 U.S. this is certainly far from the cheapest tent on the market but it is very durable.
 Among other things, we’ve tested it in 15+ hours of the hardest rain we’ve ever seen (we were perfectly dry), and in gale-force winds (the tent flexed gracefully with the gusts).

 We love this tent so much that we’ve actually bought two of them.
 The first one was the tent that accompanied us for most of our 3-year world bicycle tour.
 When we decided to replace it, we’d used our first Nallo 3GT over 400 times.
 To put that in perspective, if you bought this tent today and used it as much as we did, you’d pay around $2.50 U.S. for each night of worry-free camping.
 Bargain!